wanghaisheng/responsive-landing-page-starter/content/blog/en/asyncronous-php-with-revoltphp-vonage-voice-api.md

 outdated: false
 replacement_url: ""
 ---
 It may surprise some readers that asynchronous PHP is nothing new.
-PHP5.5 introduced generators way back in 2014 which set us on this path, and since then we have seen the creation of [amphp](https://amphp.org/), [ReactPhp](https://reactphp.org/) and [OpenSwoole](https://www.swoole.co.uk/).
+PHP5.5 introduced generators way back in 2014 which set us on this path, and since then we have seen the creation of [amphp](https://amphp.org/), [ReactPhp](https://reactphp.org/), and [OpenSwoole](https://www.swoole.co.uk/).

 ## Hello, fibers!

-PHP developers tend not to think in terms of async programming due to the nature of the request/response lifecycle (with encapsulated state) we are comfortable working with.
+PHP developers tend not to think in terms of async programming due to the nature of the request/response lifecycle (with the encapsulated state) we are comfortable working with.
 Something has happened that might just change that though: [the introduction of native fibers to PHP8.1](https://wiki.php.net/rfc/fibers).
 While fibers may not be "true" async execution while runtimes like [node.js](https://nodejs.org/en/) and [Go](https://golang.org/) are, it certainly can give you a massive performance boost if executed without any blocking I/O.

 ## Hello, RevoltPhp!